matkoniecz/illegal-use-of-OpenStreetMap/Mapbox/Mapbox.md

 ## Reaction of the company

-Mapbox failed to fix the problem as of 2020-01-30.
+Mapbox failed to fix the problem as of 2021-06-20.
 Mapbox also failed admit that it is violating OSM licence.

 On 2020-01-21 I received an email claiming that Mapbox is following an ODBL licence.
 Email was written by a human and responding to my email.
-I send a reply pointing out their arguments that I consider to be a clear misintepretation of ODBL
+I send a reply pointing out their arguments that I consider to be a clear misintepretation of ODBL.

+I received no reply to that email.

 ## Map without a proper attribution